sam-m888/pygobject-docs/docs/packagingguide.rst

-    The overrides directory contains various files which includes various Python imports mentioning gtk, gdk etc. They are only used when the corresponding library is present, they are not needed.
+    The overrides directory contains various files which includes various Python imports mentioning gtk, gdk etc. They are only used when the corresponding library is present, they are not direct dependencies.

 Build dependencies: